Index Reduction for Differential-Algebraic Equations with Mixed Matrices: Application to Nonlinear DAEs

-where $\funcdoms{g}{\setR}{\setR}$ is a smooth nonlinear function.
+Consider the index-2 nonlinear DAE~\eqref{def:nonlinear_dae} with a smooth nonlinear function $\funcdoms{g}{\setR}{\setR}$.
 Their method constructs two kinds of Jacobian matrices JD and JV as follows:

 If JD is nonsingular, the DAE is index zero from the implicit function theorem.
-Otherwise, the method performs the Gaussian elimination on JD (and JV simultaneously) to make a row of zeros in JD.
-Then the method differentiates the corresponding equation, and checks the nonsingularity of JD again.
+Otherwise, the method performs Gaussian elimination on JD (and JV simultaneously) to make the bottom row of JD zero.
+Then the method differentiates the equation corresponding to the bottom row, and checks the nonsingularity of JD again.
 The main feature of the $\sigma \nu$-method is to treat nonlinear or time-varying terms as ``independent parameters'' to avoid complicated symbolic manipulations.
-The method works according to the rule that arithmetical operations and the differentiation of independent parameters generate new independent parameters.
+The method works according to the rule that arithmetic operations and the differentiation of independent parameters generate new independent parameters.

 The $\sigma \nu$-method may fail due to this rule.
-For example, let $\alpha_1$ be an independent parameter representing $\mathrm{d}g/\mathrm{d}x_2$ in JV.
+For example, let $\alpha_1$ be an independent parameter representing $\partial g/\partial x_2$ in JV.
 By subtracting the first row from the second and third ones, we obtain